 The services of Alameda County Library are augmented by the contributions of many volunteers who give generously of their time to help in the branch libraries and in our outreach programs.

-During the summer, many of the branches have Kid Power Volunteer programs in which children in grades 6-8 help with the summer reading activities.
+- During the summer, many of the branches have Summer Reading Volunteer programs in which children in grades 6-8 help with the summer reading activities.
+Applications to be a 2019 Summer Reading Volunteer are now available!
+Go to our Summer Reading Page for more information and to download an application.
 (For this opportunity, contact your local branch for more information.)

 To volunteer at any of the Alameda County Library locations please contact a branch library directly.